 Getting Here: Varkala is well connected to the Trivandrum International Airport and the Varkala Railway Station.
 You can hire a cab and reach the place from the airport in an hour and 15 minutes.

-Things To Do: Parasailing, wind surfing, sunbathing, Ayurvedic treatments, yoga etc.
+Things To Do in Varkala: Parasailing, wind surfing, sunbathing, Ayurvedic treatments, yoga etc.

 9. Paithalmala In Kannur